Better Off Without You (Becky Hill and Shift K3Y song)

-"Better Off Without You" is a song by English singer and songwriter Becky Hill, featuring English DJ and producer Shift K3Y.
+"Better Off Without You" is a song by English singer and songwriter Becky Hill, featuring British DJ and producer Shift K3Y.
 It was released on 10 January 2020 as the lead single from her debut studio album, Only Honest on the Weekend.
 The song peaked at number 14 on the UK Singles Chart.

 Background

 When talking about the song, Becky Hill said, "'Better Off Without You' is that perfect break up song.
 Starting the year with those New Year, new me feels, it's your new self love anthem of 2020!
 Written about a break up of my own, Better Off Without You was a song that I listened to over the course of 2019 that helped me through some really dark times.
 I can't wait to share this bit of personal therapy with others and watch the song take on a life of its own."

 Music video

 A music video to accompany the release of "Better Off Without You" was first released onto YouTube on 10 January 2020.